-If the previous level ravaged the virgin world of the Killer Tomatoes movies, then this one god damn nukes it from orbit while forcing me to read erotic John Astin fan fiction and jabbing me in the groin with an electric cattle prod.
+If the previous level ravaged the world of the Killer Tomatoes movies, then this one nukes it from orbit while forcing me to read erotic John Astin fan fiction and jabbing me in the groin with an electric cattle prod.
 Fuck you, Imagineering Inc, for breaking the sacred bond of trust between gamers and developers that no more than 1/3 of a level will take place inside an air duct.

 Stage 4 - Launch Pad